16 25 July 1969

-Okay everybody T1, stand by for T1.
-Kranz rasped out to the flight controllers while Duke was still saying, We copy you on the ground, but then for a moment he was speechless.
+“Okay everybody – T1, stand by for T1.”
+Kranz rasped out to the flight controllers while Duke was still saying “We copy you on the ground”, but then for a moment he was speechless.
 The 35 year old crew-cut Kranz, who had the flight control team and himself under rigid control all the way down, admitted,

-The sudden pain was enough for him to regain control and coolly announce, All right, everybody settle down, and lets get ready for a T+1 STAY/NO STAY.
+The sudden pain was enough for him to regain control and coolly announce, “All right, everybody settle down, and lets get ready for a T+1 STAY/NO STAY.”

 Flight Director Gene Kranz gives Charlie Duke the “Stay for T1” call to pass to the crew.

-T+1 was one minute after landing decision time for staying or launching in a hurry if there was danger to the astronauts or spacecraft.
-There were only three minute or twelve minute abort points after twelve minutes they would have to wait for Collins in Columbia to go around the Moon again.
+T+1 was one minute after landing – decision time for staying or launching in a hurry if there was danger to the astronauts or spacecraft.
+There were only three minute or twelve minute abort points – after twelve minutes they would have to wait for Collins in Columbia to go around the Moon again.

 While Armstrong and Aldrin were in constant communication with Mission Control, Collins in the Command Module was spinning around the moon, relying on somebody relaying the events to tell him what was happening.
 After forty minutes of complete isolation behind the moon on each orbit, he could talk and listen to the Earth for seventy minutes through Goldstone and our Wing at Tidbinbilla, but he only had about eight minutes in touch with Eagle each time he passed over Tranquillity Base.
 Then it was back to another forty minutes of isolation.
 He happened to be in the contact zone when they landed, so heard the verbal exchanges of the landing.

-Collins in Columbia was vainly scanning the lunarscape for signs of the LM each time he passed over, guided by Houstons latest update from the Mapping Sciences Laboratory in Houston.
+Collins in Columbia was vainly scanning the lunarscape for signs of the LM each time he passed over, guided by Houston’s latest update from the Mapping Sciences Laboratory in Houston.
 Using huge lunar maps and data from the spacecraft and tracking stations they narrowed it down to an 8 kilometres radius.
 Armstrong and Aldrin could not identify anything of significance from their position.
-It wasnt until they were half way home that their position was pinpointed by a chance remark by Armstrong.
+It wasn’t until they were half way home that their position was pinpointed by a chance remark by Armstrong.

 The flight plan called for a four hour rest period after landing.
-As everything had gone according to schedule, the LM was in good shape, and the astronauts werent admitting to being tired, they were very keen to get out before their rest period.
+As everything had gone according to schedule, the LM was in good shape, and the astronauts weren’t admitting to being tired, they were very keen to get out before their rest period.

-Armstrong: We wanted to do the EVA (lunar walk) as soon as possible.
-It would make more sense to go ahead and complete the EVA while we were still awake and not try to put that activity in the middle of a sleep period.
+At 0811 AEST Armstrong and Aldrin decided to postpone the four hour scheduled sleep period and go out on the lunar surface straight away.
+Armstrong: “We wanted to do the EVA (lunar walk) as soon as possible.
+It would make more sense to go ahead and complete the EVA while we were still awake and not try to put that activity in the middle of a sleep period.”

 Before 0900 AEST, Australian Prime Minister John Gorton visited the station.
 Here he speaks with Ed von Renouard at the Video Console.